PeteMaina/HTML-CSS/README.md

 Semantic HTML structure.
 All Browser compatibility

+They include a website for selling chickens, a digital calculator...etc

 for developers, designers, businesses... etc.

 Goal is to showcase web design skills, improve front-end development.